Warbo/chriswarbo-net/unfinished/selfmod/programpass.md

 ```{.haskell pipe="./append > /dev/null"}
 module SelfMod where
 ```

-## Introduction ##

-One of my main research interests is self-*improving* code.
-Clearly such algorithms must be self-*modifying*, or else they'd never be able to perform those improvements.
-The trouble with self-modifying code is that it tends to be implemented *imperatively*, and imperative code is difficult to reason about, making the identification of improvements particularly hard.

-Those rare times when self-modification is used, it's behaviour is usually known in advance, eg. for compression or to evade malware scanners without altering semantics.
-Those times when it's not, the runtime is sandboxed to prevent any high-risk (and potentially high-reward) operations.

-I'm interested in truly novel, unpredicted, emergent modifications, but don't want to crudely restrict the available operations.
-Instead, I'd rather have an unrestricted language and allow any and all modifications, iff they're justified by a sound logical argument.

-The most obvious way to implement such a system is via strong types.
-We can define a type to represent program safety and ensure our programs only propose modifications which are also safe.
-Clearly, such strong types are only plausible when writing purely functional code, so we hit the conundrum of how to implement self-modification in a purely-functional way.

-## State-Passing Style ##

 The way we usually solve these kinds of problems is to use our pure functional language to implement a domain-specific language which has the feaures we want.